trampfox/go-todo-aws-lambda-es/README.md

 ## Setup process

-These instructions will get you a copy ready to be deployed.
+These instructions will get you a copy of the solution ready to be deployed.
 See deployment for notes on how to deploy the project on AWS.

 ### Installing dependencies